wpbrown/oakproxy/refarch/domainvm/README.md

 If you need redundancy across multiple Azure regions, deploy this template to multiple regions.
 The regions can be run behind shared host names using Azure Traffic Manager.

 **Notice**: The artifact storage is a *runtime* dependency of the deployment.
 Whenever VMs are rebuilt or the scale set is scaled up, artifacts are pulled from the deployment blob storage. _If_ you use the `availabilityZones` option, your artifact storage account must also be a ZRS SKU for your deployment to be zone redundant.
 Key Vault is _not_ a runtime dependency.

-There are no sustained refences to Key Vault outside of deployment time.
+There are no sustained refences to Key Vault outside of deployment time by default.
+However, you may choose to reference the Key Vault in your OAKProxy configuration file to store application client secrets for example.
+In this case there is a dependency at startup time of the service (e.g. when a VM is built).
+Key Vault is always geo-redundant.

 ## Networking Options